Map of Idaho's Parks and Protected Areas

 Craters of the Moon National Wilderness Area

-Before you book your flight, it’s important, though, to double check the updated status of the park’s main attractions.
-For example, during winter months, the caves can be completely off limits, due to hazardous amounts of snowfall and risk of avalanches.
-These alerts can be found on the National Park Service’s website.
+Before you go, check the updated status of the park’s main attractions.
+For example, during winter months, the caves can be completely off-limits, due to hazardous amounts of snowfall and risk of avalanches.

 Hagerman Fossil Beds National Monument